 The Company files income tax returns with the United States Internal Revenue Service ("IRS") and the state of California.
 For jurisdictions in which tax filings are made, the Company is subject to income tax examination for all fiscal years since inception.
-The tax year 2009 is currently under an examination by the IRS's Large Business and International Division.
+The IRS's Large Business and International Division concluded its audit of the 2009 tax year with no material adjustments.
 The Company believes that it maintains adequate reserves for uncertain tax positions.